Sleep and Mental Health: Impact on Psychological Wellness

 Muscle Repair And Recovery During Sleep

 Our body repairs and builds muscles as we sleep.
 It also releases hormones that help with muscle healing during sleep.
-It is important for recovery after very tough training or the sort of games that do not have natural breaks, such as within a marathon.
+Sleep is important for recovery after very tough training or games that do not have natural breaks, such as marathons.

 In Sports Performance, the Role of Sleep